fearneyork/fy-got-test/README.md

 All in all I think I managed to acheive most of the goals set out including the Bonus goals.
 I'm mostly familiar with working with accessibilty on React-Native projects, which is a little different to web-apps.
 This is something I'd love to improve on the app, and why I put yes/no for completed, I think I was able to attempt a start at this, but I'm not fully satisfied with it.

-I'd love to implement further error handling in this project, with further design work I think there could be fun ways to handle showing errors to users, themed along the lines of Game of Thrones.
+I'd love to implement good error handling in this project, with further design work I think there could be fun ways to handle showing errors to users, themed along the lines of Game of Thrones.
 As well as this, I'd implement auto fetching new quotes on duplication, I've not had it happen through manual testing yet, but it's not impossible!

 The styling is far from what I'd call done, but in an effort to stop myself getting sucked into styling it to the nines, I stopped with where I was at.
 It does it's job!